ranjithshegde/ccls.nvim/README.md

 Called via `require("ccls").member(kind)`.
 kind 4 = variables, 3 = functions, 2 = type

-individual member calls can also be made via
+Individual member calls can also be made via

 - `:CclsMember` for Variables
 - `:CclsMemberFunction` for functions
-- `:CclsMemberTyoe` for types
+- `:CclsMemberType` for types

 #### `$ccls/call`